sara-02/pyp-w1-gw-tic-tac-toe/README.md

 You will notice in the file `main.py` that some other internal helpers must also be implemented in order to support the game.

+**Ideas for enhancements in case of extra time:**
+- Implement a computer opponent (Whatever AI you want, random moves would be a good start)
+- Make the board scalable and dynamic.
+Let the user input the size of board and how many cells in a row are needed to win.